-It has long been a philosophical cornerstone of the Des Moines Independent Community School District (the District) that diversity is a key component of a quality education.
-Young people are far better prepared for the future when they attend school in an educational setting that reflects society’s diversity.
-Diversity enriches the educational climate and strengthens the educational effectiveness of our schools.
-All aspects of education are enhanced by different viewpoints and perspectives introduced by economic, racial and ethnic diversity.
+Diversity has long been a cornerstone of the Des Moines Independent Community School District and a key component of the quality education we provide.
+Students are better prepared when they attend school in a setting that reflects society.
+Diversity enriches the climate and strengthens the effectiveness of our schools.
+All aspects of education are enhanced by different viewpoints and perspectives that spring from economic, racial and ethnic diversity.

-We believe that it is within the best interest of the District to develop an employee culture reflective of the greater society, doing so serves the student populations and make the greatest use of available human resources.
-The world is ethnically and culturally diverse and students must be equipped with a global perspective, which will allow them to interact with all people in varying roles.
+We believe it is in the best interests of our school district to develop an employee culture reflective of the greater society.
+Doing so serves the student population and makes maximum use of available human resources.

 Educational Equity Statement

 The Des Moines Independent Community School District does not discriminate on the basis of race, color, national origin, gender, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.

 Des Moines Public Schools serves a community rich in diversity – in every measure of the term – and strives each and every day to support our students and staff so that they thrive, learn and belong.
 Click here to read more about the school district’s vision for equity.